Professor Margaret Gardner AC, President and Vice-Chancellor

 Prior to joining Monash, Professor Gardner was Vice-Chancellor and President of RMIT from April 2005 until August 2014.
 She has extensive academic experience, having held various leadership positions in Australian universities throughout her career, including at the University of Queensland and Griffith University.

-Professor Gardner is a Director of the Group of Eight Universities and is also a Director of Infrastructure Victoria and the Australia and New Zealand School of Government (ANZSOG).
+Professor Gardner is Chair of the Group of Eight – a coalition of world-leading research-intensive Australian universities – and a Director of Infrastructure Victoria and the Australia and New Zealand School of Government (ANZSOG).
+She is also Chair of the CASE Asia-Pacific Regional Council.

 In 2007, Professor Gardner was made an Officer of the Order of Australia in recognition of service to tertiary education, particularly in the areas of university governance and gender equity, and to industrial relations in Queensland.
 Subsequently in January 2020, Professor Gardner was appointed a Companion of the Order of Australia (AC) for her eminent service to tertiary education through leadership and innovation in teaching and learning, research and financial sustainability.